 To reduce your risk of exposure when you buy a used car, there are a number of precautionary steps you can take when shopping for a used vehicle.

-Do a "background check" for indications that the particular used car make/model you are considering might be a problem car: One with an unusual record of either recalls or consumer complaints.
+One with an unusual record of either recalls or consumer complaints.
 You can find information about recalls and safety-related defects at the National Highway Traffic Safety Administration's Web site, and information about consumer satisfaction at JD Power & Associates.
 Consumer Reports is another good place to poke around.
-It's also a very good idea to do a simple Google or Yahoo!
-Web search; just type in the make and model of the vehicle and "lemon."
-You can bet if the car has a history of problems, there will be complaints all over the Internet.
+Poke around the internet too and see if the car has a reputation as a lemon.

-Even if the make/model has a great reputation for quality and reliability, that particular used car may not have been well-maintained -- even abused.
+Even if the make/model has a great reputation for quality and reliability, that particular used car may not have been well-maintained – even abused.
 Have a third-party mechanic (not one working for the dealer) look the used car over as a condition of sale.
-If the dealer refuses to permit this, you should consider yourself well warned -- and walk away.
+If the dealer refuses to permit this, you should consider yourself well warned – and walk away.

-Be sure it will pass both state safety and emissions tests (where applicable): In most states, this is a legal requirement, but don't assume it is.
-It can cost hundred of dollars (or more) to repair a used car that fails either state safety or vehicle emissions testing -- and in many cases, you can't legally register or drive that used car until it does pass.Lastly, jot down the Vehicle Identification Number (VIN): located on a stamped plate on the top of the used cars dashboard and run a CARFAX Vehicle History Report to check for information that could impact your decision about a used vehicle.
+located on a stamped plate on the top of the used cars dashboard and run a CARFAX Vehicle History Report to check for information that could impact your decision about a used vehicle.
 Some types of information that a CARFAX Report may include are title problems, accidents, ownership and service history.
-A CARFAX Report costs less than $30, and is well worth the expense.
+A CARFAX Report could be well worth the expense.